denismitr/auditbase/README.md

+# Auditbase
-# Auditbase - an audit log system suitable for microservices
+### an audit log system specifically designed for microservices

+### WIP

+Auditbase denormalizes events to make them suitable for analytics

+consists of **receiver** REST API, **back-office** REST API, RabbitMQ events consumer, RabbitMQ errors consumer

+at the moment only MySQL storage is available, MongoDB is planned, Redis as cache for faster denormalization, RabbitMQ as message broker

-### RUN
+### RUN DEV MODE
 ```make up```

 ### TESTS